jd28/rollnw/tools/client/docs/transactions.md

 command is rejected without creating clones when no direction fits.

-A successful structural batch rebuilds renderer rows from the same live `Area` and transfers root ownership only after the replacement scene succeeds.
+A successful structural batch rebuilds renderer rows from the same live `Area` and preserves the scene's owned/borrowed root policy during replacement.
 This is a cold O(area render-record count) operation per observed structural batch.
 The monotonic structural epoch coalesces multiple commands received before a frame into one rebuild of the final live area state.
 The session logs record count and